alvarcarto/url-to-pdf-api/README.md

 ![Logo](docs/logo.png)

-**WARNING:** *Don't serve this API publicly to the internet unless you are aware of the risks.
+**⚠️ WARNING ⚠️** *Don't serve this API publicly to the internet unless you are aware of the risks.
 It allows API users to run any JavaScript code inside a Chrome session on the server.
 It's fairly easy to expose the contents of files on the server.
-You have been warned!*
+You have been warned!.
+See https://github.com/alvarcarto/url-to-pdf-api/issues/12 for background.*

 **⭐️ Features:**

-* Converts any URL or HTML content to a PDF file
+* Converts any URL or HTML content to a PDF file or an image (PNG/JPEG)
 * Rendered with Headless Chrome, using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 The PDFs should match to the ones generated with a desktop Chrome.
 * Sensible defaults but everything is configurable.
 * Single-page app (SPA) support.
-Waits until all network requests are finished before rendering. **A feature which even most of the paid services don't have.**
+Waits until all network requests are finished before rendering.
 * Easy deployment to Heroku.
 We love Lambda but...Deploy to Heroku button.
 * Renders lazy loaded elements. *(scrollPage option)*
 * Supports optional `x-api-key` authentication. *(`API_TOKENS` env var)*